2mal3/2mal3s-Tweaks/README.md

 - **Realistic torches**: Torches burn out over time.
 - **Server time**: As long as no player is on the server, the time is stopped.
 - **Speed paths**: You can run faster on path blocks.
+- **Spyglass selection**: Sneak while looking at an entity with a spyglass to highlight it for a short time.
 - **Unlock all recipes**: Automatically unlocks all recipes.
 - **Wandering Trader notifications**: When a Wandering Trader appears a notification is sent to all players and gets a short glowing effect.